 5. We Should Pray for Healing Power and Sustaining Grace

-The fifth affirmation is that we should therefore pray for God’s help both to heal and to strengthen faith while we are unhealed.
+The fifth affirmation is: We should pray for God’s help both to heal and to strengthen faith while we are unhealed.
 It is fitting that a child ask his father for relief in trouble.
 And it is fitting that a loving Father give his child only what is best.
 And that he always does: sometimes healing now, sometimes not.
 But always, always what is best for us.

 But if sometimes it is best for us not to be healed now, how shall we know what to pray?
 How shall we know when to stop asking for healing and only ask for grace to trust his goodness?
 Paul had faced this problem in his own experience.
 You recall from 2 Corinthians 12:7-10 that Paul, not unlike Job, was given a thorn in the flesh which he called a “messenger of Satan.”
 We don’t know what sort of pain or malady it was, but he says that he prayed three times for its removal.
 But then God gave him the assurance that though he would not heal him, yet his grace would be sufficient and his power would be manifest not in healing but in the faithful service of Paul through suffering.